tnsankaranandh/Grid-Select/README.md

 Grid-Select
 ===========

-Basic functionality of select box with the set of divs
+Basic functionality of select box with the set of divs and fixed header, so that user can scroll through the data alone providing ease of usability.

 ## Features